pivotal/docs-tap/workloads/spec-reference.md

 parameters that customize supply chain behavior.
 This section describes the `workload.spec.params` parameters that can be configured in workload objects.
 The following table provides a list of supply chain resources organized by the resource in the supply chain where they are used.
-Some of these resources might be applicable depending on the supply chain in use.
+Some of these resources might not be applicable depending on the supply chain in use.

-### List of Supply Chain Resources
+### List of Supply Chain Resources for Workload Object

 | Supply Chain Resource                 | Output Type                     | Purpose                                                                                           | Basic | Testing | Scanning |
 |---------------------------------------|---------------------------------|---------------------------------------------------------------------------------------------------|-------|---------| --- |